What to look for when buying a used car

 Learn more about buying a new versus used vehicle.

 Do your homework when shopping for a used car

 Before you head out to the dealership or start shopping for a car online, narrow your focus by writing down your necessities, like room for kids or cargo.
 Then make a list of nice-to-have features important to you, like heated seats or all-wheel drive.
-If safety is of utmost importance to you, check sites like Consumer Reports for safety rankings and go from there.
+If safety is of utmost importance to you, check sites like Consumer Reports or IIHS-HLDI for safety ratings and go from there.

 If you've got your heart set on a particular make and model, check your local dealerships for certified used cars, which are usually inspected and come with warranties.
-You could also check online car-buying services to see if they have the make and model you're looking for, some of which may offer warranties too.
+You could also consider buying a used car online.
+Check online car-buying services to see if they have the make and model you're looking for, some of which may offer warranties too.
 Private sellers can be a good option too; just make sure you have the vehicle inspected by a mechanic before buying.

 One way to check a used car before buying it is to run its vehicle identification number (VIN) through a service like CARFAX or Kelley Blue Book.
 The VIN unlocks a vehicle history report that tells you the car's ownership history, whether it's been damaged in an accident or flood, or if it's been auctioned or stolen.
 Cars with multiple accidents or flood damage on their report might have ongoing problems despite having been repaired.